yarax/eslint-plugin-typelint/README.md

   },
 ```

-Models are expected as files, where each of them is module exporting one definition.
+Models are expected as files, where each of them contains one definition.

 Name of the file is a name of the model.